mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-resource-token-resp.md

 Authorization servers that support this specification SHOULD include the `resource` parameter in successful access token responses, as defined in Section 5.1 of {{RFC6749}} for a valid token request.

-The value of the `resource` parameter MUST be an array of case-sensitive strings, each containing a StringOrURI value that identifies the resource server for which the token is valid.
+The value of the `resource` parameter MUST be an array of case-sensitive strings, each containing a StringOrURI value that identifies the protected resource for which the token is valid.
 In the special case when the token is targeted to a single resource, the `resource` value MAY be a single case-sensitive string containing a StringOrURI value.

     HTTP/1.1 200 OK
     Content-Type: application/json